iotile/iotile_analytics/doc/index.rst

 	Make sure to check out the `live interactive demo. <_static/shipment-details/index.html>`_

 	Click around and see the graphs change.
 Look for anomalies in the data.
 Zoom in and out of the trip timeline.
+Generating an interactive report like this just takes a single command with the ``analytics-host`` program included in ``iotile-analytics-interactive``.

 This section serves as a basic introduction to the fundamental concepts and classes of IOTile Analytics as well as some example usage.